lukso-network/docs/docs/guides/vault/interact-with-contracts.md

 ### Encode Vault calldata

-Encoding the calldata that will be be exeuted on the Vault.
+Encoding the calldata that will be be executed on the Vault.
 This calldata will also trigger the calldata that will be executed on the Target Contract.

 <Tabs>